remolueoend/dyna-bookmarks/README.md

 SUBCOMMANDS:
     clean    Delete the local cache
-    help     Print this message or the help of the given subcommand(s) rofi     Open a rofi dialog for selecting and opening a bookmark sync     Sync the dynalist.io remote document to the local cache
+    help     Print this message or the help of the given subcommand(s) list     Prints the list of locally cached bookmarks to stdout rofi     Open a rofi dialog for selecting and opening of a bookmark sync     Sync the dynalist.io remote document to the local cache
 ```
 Use `dyna-bookmarks <COMMAND> --help` to get a detailed description of a command.